michauhl/RBPBench/README.md

 We can use `rbpbench search` to search for RBP motifs by specifying the RBPs we are interested in.
 Here we can specify one RBP or several RBPs from the database, as well as all database RBPs, and also user-specified ones (see examples further down).
-For a full list of available RBPs for search:
+For a full list of RBPs currently available for search:

 ```
 rbpbench info